 Strategic Laziness: The Neuroscience of Productivity in Doing Nothing

-Today, when every second counts and productivity is king, the idea of intentionally doing nothing might sound counterintuitive, if not outright absurd.
-Yet, this is where the fascinating intersection of neuroscience and business strategy comes into play, shedding light on a paradoxical yet potent approach to boosting productivity and creativity.
+When every second counts and productivity is king, the idea of intentionally doing nothing might sound counterintuitive, if not outright absurd.

 Neuroscientific Evidence